seeekr/crudl/README.md

     ]
 }
 ```
-A login connector that includes these permission and _additionally_ prohibits deletion and creating of users may look like this:
+A login connector that includes these permission and _additionally_ prohibits deleting and creating users may look like this:
 ```js
 admin.connectors = {
     login: {